Lobesitdoll/mdncomp/README.md

    **WebDriver**, **WebExtensions**, **XPath** and **XSLT**.
   - Search and list features using keywords, paths, wildcards, fuzzy terms or regular expressions.
   - Search case (in)sensitive.
-  - Deep Search option (search in notes, flags, alternative names, prefixes etc.).
+  - Deep Search option (wildcard search in notes, flags, alternative names, prefixes, links etc.).
   - Search using MDN documentation or specification links as search term
   - Navigate and show information using path and branches.
   - Filter result lists using additional search terms.